 Following review of the proposals, the committee will recommend up to four awards to the Board of Directors of the Endowment Fund.
 The board will make the final decision.

 The Endowment Fund will fund up to four awards, each providing $100,000 per year for three years.
-Awards will be announced in December and begin on February 1 of the following year.
+Awards will be announced in July and begin in August 2024.